Invest and Live in France

 That’s OK, because, in France, even in Paris, the more practical necessities of life can also be a bargain…if you know your way around and where to go for the best deals.

-Three years ago, when we were preparing for our move from Paris to Panama City, my husband Lief presented me with a budget showing that it would cost slightly more for our family to be in Panama City, Panama, than it had been costing us to live in Paris, France.
+When we were preparing for our move from Paris to Panama City, my husband Lief presented me with a budget showing that it would cost slightly more for our family to be in Panama City, Panama, than it had been costing us to live in Paris, France.

 I suggested he double-check his math…